awsdocs/aws-dms-step-by-step/doc_source/chap-rdssqlserver2s3datalake.steps.configuresource.md

 ![\[Database backup settings required for ongoing replication.\]](http://docs.aws.amazon.com/dms/latest/sbs/images/sbs-rdssqlserver2s3datalake-backup-settings.png)

 To perform the full load phase, AWS DMS requires read privileges to the tables in scope for migration\.
-For more information on required permissions, see [Permissions for full load only tasks](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Source.SQLServer.html#CHAP_Source.SQLServer.Permissions)\.
+For more information about required permissions, see [Permissions for full load only tasks](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Source.SQLServer.html#CHAP_Source.SQLServer.Permissions)\.

 Connect to the Amazon RDS for SQL Server instance and run the following queries\.
 Use a login with master user privileges for both full load and CDC\.